Coffee Machine Training

-I enjoy training sessions so join me for a 1 hour, 1-on-1 training experience at my Melbourne Showroom.
+Join me for a 1 hour, 1-on-1 training experience at my Melbourne coffee machine showroom.
 It's a truly fantastic experience - learning, making and tasting.

-I have run hundreds of home barista training sessions and have no problem taking anyone from "pod novice" to home barista.
+I have run hundreds of training sessions and have no problem taking anyone from "pod novice" to home barista.
 It's surprisingly simple and my success rate is 100%.
 Everyone who leaves my Melbourne showroom training leaves with the skills needed to drive a manual home coffee machine to make truly great coffee.

-To make truly great coffee through any brewing process, from espresso to plunger, you need to understand coffee extraction.
+To make great espresso you need to understand coffee extraction.
 The goal is to extract approx 93% of the beans total dissoluble solids.
-Here are some tasting notes for 3 types of extractions:
+Here are my descriptions for 3 types of extractions: